 For many people, having enough money to pay cash for a car is that they don’t have enough to do so.
-No matter what your situation, it’s often hard to save up a large chunk of change to own outright.
+It’s often hard to save up a large chunk of change to own outright no matter what your situation.
 But that doesn’t mean it’s impossible.
 First, try to keep your current vehicle as long as you can.
 Many people don’t do this since they like having something new.
 If there’s still some life left in your vehicle, consider having it repaired instead of looking for a new one.
-Weigh the costs of mechanical work with that of a new car.
+Weigh the with that of a new car.

 Setting Aside Funds

-If you are able to keep yours well after you have paid off its loan, keep making those payments to yourself each month instead of to your lender.
+If you can keep yours well after paying off its loan, keep making those payments to yourself each month instead of to your lender.
 Set these funds aside in a savings account dedicated to this purchase.
 For example, if you had a monthly payment of around $550, you could keep giving it to yourself even after the loan has ended.
-Let’s say you kept the vehicle for four years after the loan was paid off.
+Let’s say you owned the vehicle for four years after the loan was paid off.
 By the time you were ready for a new one, you would have around $26,400 saved up.
-With this money, you could buy used that wasn’t too old.
+With this money, you could buy a used that wasn’t too old.
 Or you could spend a few thousand more dollars to get a new one.

 Keeping this cycle up will prevent you from ever having to borrow a car again.
 It does take some planning, so even if you don’t think you’ll need another vehicle for a while, it’s a good idea to start saving up now.
 If you can, try to save some extra money along the way.
 That will help cover repairs on your current without dipping into the funds for the next one.